Morphosium/reform/README.md

 - Translation of error message (Firstly Turkish)

+At the same time.
+New features planned are going to be in "projects" page of github page

-In this progress, your feedbacks, improvements, (and if you wish, contribution) will be welcomed
+In this development progress, your feedbacks, improvements, (and if you wish, contribution) will be welcomed

 ## Contact